jjarv001/fmgaRevamp/collections/_services/education.md

 One of the main things people come to us in search of is knowledge on how to grow, what to grow, and when to harvest.
 Our in-depth cultivation course will focus solely on cultivation techniques, stacking, ideal strains for our area, and harvesting.

-This course will be designed for people who are familiar with fungi and mushrooms, but interested in learning more about the intricasies of our operations.
+This course will be designed for people who are familiar with fungi and mushrooms, but interested in learning more about the intricacies of our operations.
 This course will include:

   - Cultivation techniques (in-depth, hands-on)
   - Experimental techniques